 - Listen actively.
 It leads to empathy and understanding.

-2. Foster conversations
+2. Foster inclusive conversations (September 24)

 The primary focus of an entrepreneurial ecosystem is to move knowledge and resources from the people who have it to the entrepreneurs who need it, and much of that transference happens through conversations with people.
 It is also in these conversations that we inspire possibility and action.
 Author Peter Block shares a compelling idea: “The aspect of a community that gives it a new possibility is simply the conversation it chooses to have with itself.”
 (Peter Block, Community: The Structure of Belonging, p.
 25).
 In order to foster a more vibrant entrepreneurial community, we need to create more conversations that move knowledge and resources and explore notions of entrepreneurship and the possibility of entrepreneurial success.